RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-21-GitHub-Pages.md

 ---
 layout: post
 title: Moving to GitHub Pages!
-excerpt: "Nothing to see here"
+excerpt: "Nothing to see here.
+What will happen if the excerpt is pretty lengthy?
+Will it wrap around nicely, or do something evil?
+Let's find out."
 tags: [rambling]
 modified: 2015-03-21
 comments: true